-The flickering candlelight reflected in the enormous windows, illuminating the snowflakes swirling outside.
-People behind him were amusing themselves, but Hyacinth had no interest in dancing or having a conversation.
 He could see no sense in it.
-These balls, to which his family was invited solely because an old friend owed his father a powerfully huge favour, existed as an aid to finding someone to marry.
-Which one of these rich, cultivated men would want to have him as a husband?
-Hardly anyone paid him the least bit of attention, and he would not have wanted it to be any different.
+These balls, to which his family was invited solely because an old friend owed his father an exceptionally huge favour, existed as an aid to finding someone to marry.
+Which one of these rich, cultivated men would want to marry him?
+Almost no one paid him the least bit of attention, and surely he would not have wanted it to be any different.

-Thus he remained there on the edge of the grand ballroom with his back turned to the people and observed the guests by examining their sallow reflections in the windows.
-As always, one of them stood aside somewhat.
+Thus he stood there on the edge of the grand ballroom with his back turned to the people and observed the guests by examining their sallow reflections in the windows.
+As always, one of them stood out somewhat.

 It was Gavrila Ardenovic, whom they usually addressed with the moniker ‘Your Hideousness.’
 His striking ugliness was the reason.
-It caused him to allow his gaze to linger somewhat longer on the middle-aged man.
+It caused Hyacinth to allow his gaze to linger somewhat longer on the middle-aged man.
 His shoulder-length, jet-black hair, as always, was too copiously oiled and covered half of his face.
-Yet, it still could not hide his overly long nose which…
+However, it could not hide his overly long nose which…

 “Please be quiet and pay attention!” the brown-haired man with the bushy moustache roared, and the hall became silent.
 “I have an announcement to make which I am sure will be of keen interest to everyone here!”